brandonyongys/brandonyongys.github.io/_projects/sgreddit-analysis.md

     Heatmap of number of daily posts from 24 Jun 2014 to 2 Jun 2020, group by the day of the week.
 The colour map is centered about 1000 comments.
 </div>

+Based on the figure above, you can make the following observations:

-You can see a progression of the daily number of posts from a very low value of about 50 to about 1000 posts.
-There is a very clear separation at the start of 2017, that's when the daily posts approach 1000 posts and start to hover around that value since.
-However, there was a brief period of time in 2018 for approximately 4 weeks that the daily number of posts reached a very high count of 2000 or more posts.
-The maximum number of posts back then was about 3281.
+1. The number of posts progressed from ~50 posts to about 1000 posts a day.
+There is a very clear separation at the start of 2017 where the number of posts hover around 1000 posts a day.

-Besides that, you can also clearly see that the number of posts on the daily threads during the weekend versus the weekdays is vastly different.
-During the weekdays, the number of posts hover about 1000 posts for the past 3 years.
-On the other hand, the number of posts would hover about 600 posts.
+1. There is an abnormality in 2018 where there were 2000 posts or more for approximately 4 weeks.
+1. The number of posts on the weekdays vs the weekend is still vastly different where there are usually 1000 and 600 posts on weekdays and weekends respectively.
 This can be explained simply because of the reduced number of unique users on the weekends, and hence, reduced engagement.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">